checklist/checklist-support/docs/automation.md

 To save on time and increase productivity, Checklist allows you to boost your "checklisting" with automations.
 Currently, we are supporting Checklist and Template automations.
 In addition, you can connect your Checklist account with your Zapier account.

 We have almost completed the full Checklist Automation (with many triggers, actions, recipes and more) and will be releasing it in beta shortly.
-[Contact us](https://checklist.com/contact){:target="\_blank"} if you wish to try it out.
+[Contact us ↗](https://checklist.com/contact){:target="\_blank"} if you wish to try it out.

 ## View Automations